iliff/rmgp/index.md

 # Regis University will host the 2023 Regional Meeting March 24-25.
 [Find the CfP, due November 28, here!](https://iliff.github.io/rmgp/RMGP2023CFP.docx)

 The Rocky Mountains-Great Plains region was formerly a region of both the [American Academy of Religion](http://aarweb.org) and the Society of Biblical Literature.
-In 2022, the SBL abolished their regions and withdrew financial support from regional organization.
-The RMGP remains as a region of the AAR and invites scholars of all fields of religion and religious textual studies (including biblical studies) to our meeting regardless of organizational affiliation.
+In 2022, the SBL abolished their regions and withdrew financial support from regional organizations.
+The RMGP remains a region of the AAR and invites scholars of all fields of religion and religious textual studies (including biblical studies) to our regional meeting regardless of organizational affiliation.

 ## Participating Area